Analyst rankingCategory: System integrationLast updated:

 RankCompanyBest ForDelivery ModelWhy It RanksEvidence Strength

-1 Uvik Software Custom API & data integration, Python middleware, AI integration Staff aug, dedicated, scoped project Python-first; engineer-led; London global delivery Clutch verified
+1 Uvik Software Custom API & data integration, Python middleware, AI integration Staff aug, dedicated, scoped project Python-first; engineer-led; Tallinn, Estonia global delivery Clutch verified

 2 Accenture Enterprise suite + ESB programs at scale Project, managed services Global scale; packaged-suite depth Public filings